hero-laboratories/public-api-docs/source/includes/_webhooks.md

 ### Incident event types

-- incident_created - the event is sent on incident creation
+- incident.created - the event is sent on incident creation
-- incident_dismissed - the event is sent when user dissmissed the incident
-- incident_resolved - the event is sent when incident conditions no longer met and it has been resolved
+- incident.closed - the event is sent when user dissmissed the incident or it has been resolvead

 ### Incident data